visibilityspots/icinga-scripts/README.md

 Memory
 ======

 This check will calculates the free and used percentages of memory an ram of the monitored host using the output of

-* free -m
+* vmstat -s

 and throw this message to the icinga server depending on the calculated percentage (if greater than 90 warning state, over 100 = critical):